othmanalbahri1/prioritymatrix/README.md

 # Setup (Windows only):
 1. [Download and install Rainmeter](https://www.rainmeter.net) (see below for cloud syncing across devices).
 2. Click "Clone or download" on this Github page (green button above) and select Download Zip.
-3. Unzip the downloaded folder and copy the PriorityMatrix folder to the Skins folder where you installed Rainmeter (/Rainmeter/Skins/PriorityMatrix/).
+3. Unzip the downloaded file and copy the PriorityMatrix folder to the Skins folder where you installed Rainmeter (/Rainmeter/Skins/PriorityMatrix/).
 4. Open Rainmeter (find Rainmeter.exe or Rainmeter icon in taskbar).
 5. Click Refresh All.
 6. PriorityMatrix should now be listed on the left.
 Expand it, click PriorityMatrix.ini then Load.